garrandall/popular-music-data/tracks/you-re-in-love-wilson-phillips.md

 'Cause I want you to be happy
 You're in love
 And I know that you're not in love with me
-Ooh, it's enough for me to know that you're in love Now I'll let you go
+Oh, it's enough for me to know that you're in love
+Now I'll let you go
 'Cause I know that you're in love...